-Place apricots in the jar, cut side down, and fill to a 1/2 inch headspace (not that how you pack them matters in the overall canning process, it just works best to fit more per jar).
+Place apricots in the jar, cut side down and fill to a 1/2 inch headspace.

-Pour hot syrup over apricots to a 1/2 inch headspace.
+Pour hot syrup over apricots leaving a 1/2 inch headspace.

-Remove air bubble by taking a chopstick, knife, or ruler and running it between the outside of the fruit and the inside of the jar.
+Remove air bubbles by taking a bubble remover, chopstick, knife, or ruler and running it between the outside of the fruit and the inside of the jar.
 Re-check headspace and add more syrup if needed.

 Wipe down the rim of the jar, place lid and band on, and tighten to fingertip tight.

-Place jars in hot water bath canner.
-Lower jars into water and make sure the water level comes 1 inch above the top of the jars.
+Lower jars into the canner and make sure the water level comes 1 inch above the top of the jars.
 Add more boiling water if necessary.

-Bring water to a boil and begin processing time only after water has reached a full boil, cover, and process pints for 25 minutes and quarts for 30 minutes.
+Bring water to a boil and begin processing time only after the water has reached a full boil.
+Cover and process pint jars for 25 minutes and quart jars for 30 minutes.
 (If using hot pack method, pints are 20 minutes and quarts are 25 minutes).

 Turn off burner and remove lid.
-Wait 5 minutes and using a jar lifter, remove jars from canner and place on a folded towel.
-Allow to cool for 12 to 24 hours undisturbed.
+Wait 5 minutes and, using a jar lifter, remove jars from the canner and place on a folded towel.
+Allow jars to cool for 12 to 24 hours undisturbed.